 Found Myself Instead also utilises the line, ‘I’m On My Way’ to continue the golden threaded album theme that Gal is on a journey that involves her living her life with freedom, independence and imagination.
 Through out the album, we get the impression that Gal’s fluttering wings are searching for uplifting winds, but, that the place she is going to is not quite in sight.

 The idea of flighty freedom is, finally, brought to a crescendo in the last song of the album; Wayward Winds.
-But, not before Gal reintroduces the idea from The Bottle and the Booze that all life journeys, whether fantasy or non-fiction, have to engage with morality and ethics.
+But, not before Gal reintroduces the idea from The Bottle and the Booze that all life journeys, whether fantasy or non-fiction, have to engage with morality and ethics and in this way Niemann builds on the traditions of outlaw performers who combine songs about freedom and independence with songs about going to jail, lost love and the ultimate consequences when they become out of control.

 Our next installment of this review discusses Niemann’s morality tales in more detail: